SCIInstitute/UncertainSCI/docs/user_docs/getting_started.md

 ## Running UncertainSCI Demos

 There are a number of demos included with UncertainSCI to test it's installation and to demonstrate its use.
+The [previous description](#running-uncertainsci) can be found as a notebook with some more details [here](../tutorials/notebooks/build_pce.html) and as a script in `demos/build_pce.py`.

-`demos/build_pce.py`  is particularly useful for a quick demonstration of parametric uncertainty quantification using polynomial chaos methods.
-To run this demo, make sure that UncertainSCI is [installed](#getting-uncertainsci), then simply call the script with python using the command `python demos/build_pce.py`.
+The demo scripts can be a way to quickly test the installation.
+Make sure that UncertainSCI is [installed](#getting-uncertainsci), then simply call the script with python using the command `python demos/build_pce.py`.
 Other demos can be run similarily.

 We have included a number of demos and [tutorials](../tutorials/index.html) to teach users how to use UncertainSCI with various examples.